frozenproof/nckh2_real_2.0/README.md

 Days until the project is completed : 38 days.

-##The general flow of the data
+## The general flow of the data ##

-1st: The client machines (Customers) first send the requests along with data (encrypted), the server side will receive the request , parse it and paste it into temporary folder on the server.
-The data includes: Wallet address , files , extra files information in a form .
+## 1st: The client machines (Customers) first send the requests along with data (encrypted?) using the following procedure:

+-> User connect wallet on front end.
+-> Front end first get the following data:
+    + Wallet address of user (Recipient Address).
+    + The remaining utxos of user
+-> User picks files to mint into NFTs
+-> Front end get the following data:
+    + Name
+    + Files
+    + Quantity of items minted
+    + Brief description of the items
+-> User submit the information
+-> Front end send the data

+## 2nd: The data is prepared using the following procedure:

+-> Function receiving data and call the post function inside API -> Post function redirect to the Transaction crafting -> Preparing:
+    + Passing the data into new variables
+    + Create an app wallet as a medium
+    + Get the app wallet receive address
+    + Forge a script for the receive address
+-> Craft the token/non-fungible token:
+    + Name
+    + Image Source
+    + MediaType
+    + Description
+-> Assess the minting exclusive detail:
+    + Determine the asset type:
+        - Non fungible asset (721)
+        - Fungible asset (20)
+    + Quantity
+    + Recipient Address

+## 3rd: Crafting the transaction:
+-> Use the data and follow standard procudure:
-2nd: The data is then minted into the NFTs , we create an app wallet with Koios Provider ,extract the mint fee and gas fee from the client utxos and keep it in our wallet .
+-> Extract the mint fee and gas fee from the client utxos and keep it in our wallet .
 The remaining  UTXOs are passed over to the new wallet, and sent back into the client wallet address along with the minted NFT.

+##

 5th: After minting , the original digital assets on the server will be deleted permanently to protect privacy of the customers.